-As always, the Straight Granny Blanket Pattern is a free download on my blog, which you can find below.
-You can also find an ad-free version in my shops for a low cost on Etsy here and Ravelry here.
-See below for a list of supplies (affiliate links) and the download link to the pattern!
+As always, the Straight Granny Blanket Pattern is a free pattern on my blog, which you can find below.
+You can also find a downloadable pdf version in my shops for a low cost on Etsy here and Ravelry here.
+See below for a list of supplies (affiliate links) and the pattern!

 Straight Granny Blanket

 - 3-4 skeins of Lion Brand Mandala Baby Yarn (Rainbow Falls here, Unicorn Cloud here)